Best Time to Visit Thiruvananthapuram – Complete Season-Wise Guide to Kerala’s Capital City

 Navigating Thiruvananthapuram is easier with an understanding of key thiruvananthapuram place names that feature in addresses, auto-rickshaw destinations, and travel directions.
 Each area has its own distinct character and knowing them in advance saves considerable confusion on the ground.

-Vellayambalam and Palayam are the central administrative and shopping areas of modern Thiruvananthapuram, housing the Secretariat, Palayam market, and the Pazhavangadi Ganapathy Temple.
+Vellayambalam and Palayam form the modern commercial and administrative hub of the city.
+Key landmarks here include the Secretariat, bustling markets, and the famous Pazhavangadi Ganapathy Temple.

-Pattom, Kowdiar, and Vazhuthacaud are the city’s residential neighbourhoods where many mid-range guesthouses and restaurants serving authentic Kerala meals are found.
+Areas like Pattom, Kowdiar, and Vazhuthacaud are primarily residential neighborhoods.
+They are known for offering comfortable stays, mid-range guesthouses, and restaurants serving authentic Kerala cuisine.

 Tourist Places in Thiruvananthapuram for One Day Trip